Men, masculinities, and environmental issues

 Industry

-Many of the most environmentally damaging industries are male-dominated, such as fossil fuels, mining, the military, and ‘meat packing’.
-These sectors are also often renowned for having highly masculinised cultures, and high levels of sexual and domestic violence.
-Men’s involvement in such jobs is one reason why they can be more reluctant to embrace climate action, connected to what Martin Hultman, Paul Pulé, and Jonas Anshelm describe as men’s investment in ‘industrial breadwinner’ masculinities.
-Gender norms (such as pressures on men to be the ‘provider’) must therefore be taken into account as part of ‘just transitions’ to greener economies.
+Many of the most environmentally damaging industries are male-dominated, such as fossil fuels, mining, the military, and meat packing.
+These sectors are often renowned for having highly masculinised cultures, and in some cases, high levels of sexual and domestic violence.
+Men’s involvement in such jobs is one reason why they can be more reluctant to embrace climate action, connected to what Hultman and Pulé describe as ‘industrial/breadwinner’ masculinities.
+Gender norms (such as pressures on men to be the ‘provider’) must therefore be taken into account as part of ‘just transitions’ to green economies.
 By contrast, sectors where women are more likely to work, such as care and education, often already have low carbon emissions.
-It is also important to consider the dominance of (white, Western) men in the boardrooms of the most polluting companies, and the role that masculine norms may play in their sense of entitlement to endlessly exploit the environment.
+It is also important to consider the dominance of (white, Western) men in the boardrooms of the most polluting companies, and the role that masculine norms play in their sense of entitlement to endlessly exploit the environment.
+Male politicians may also dismiss environmental issues as a way of brandishing their ‘strongman’ credentials.

 Resources: